ebraheem24/Machine-Learning/README.md

  Also, there is code for how to split the dataset in train and test datasets.
  How to save a model using two libraries i.e. Pickle and Joblib.
  Feature Engineering by removing outliers using multiple techniques.

+ ## Basics of Deep learning using pytorch, tensorflow and keras
+ 1. Buliding a simple neural network for the prediction of mnist digits recognition